ph142-ucb/sp23/extra-credit.md

 # Extra Credit
 {: .no_toc }

 Would you like to earn some points back in the class?
 We have a few extra credit opportunities that you can choose from which will be updated throughout the semester!
+Question creation extra credit can be completed once after a midterm.
+You can also select one end of semester extra credit opportunity to recover points in your overall grade: Compelling Study or Statistics is Everywhere.
+Submissions are accepted on a rolling basis until April 24th at 10:00 PM PST.

 <hr>